dominicspinks/Life/README.md

 ## ✨ Overview

-**Life App** is a personal dashboard for managing modular tools that help organise your digital life.
+**Life App** is a personal dashboard with modular tools to help organise your digital life.
-Version 1.0 introduces foundational support for list-based modules — think of it like simple, flexible todo or checklist modules, with more features planned in future updates.

 ## 🔧 Features